Chessforeva/Cpp4chess/README.md

 <b>Sitemap</b> makes a html document that has good links for folders and files on webservers, but also is like a tree of filesystem.
 Actually it also helps making Google sitemap.xml.

 <b>webserver</b> is a webserver in it's simplest form.
-Varios versions to choose one workable on an old abandoned PC.
-It will not serve non ASCII filenames.
-Should find a good advanced ftp instead.
+Various versions to choose one workable on an old abandoned PC.
+Good for ASCII filenames.
+Bad for non-english 2-byte character filenames.
+Better find a good advanced ftp instead to transfer files.
+Or can zip and download a compressed download pack.